aaronmsimon/unity-kings-of-the-beach/README.md

 ### Kanban Board
 To help with tracking the to-do items and their status, I've created a [Kanban board in Trello](https://trello.com/b/JTSdHvtL/kings-of-the-beach).
 This should have been done from the beginning of the project or very long ago, but better late than never, right?
 I started, finally, because I wanted to keep tabs on the bugs as I attempt to finalize the gameplay.
 All other enhancements/to-dos in the readme have been moved there.
 The above "Process" items will be added to the board as I get to them.

-this should have been on 1/22
-reminder: use kanban for cleanup with color blue

 ### Considerations if Bugs
 - In case there are issues with passing/spiking ball, consider the LockedOn feature